JeschkeLab/DeerLab/README.md

 </p>

 ### About
 This DeerAnalysis2 software package is a MATLAB toolbox for the analysis of data from DEER (double electron-electron resonance) spectroscopy and similar dipolar spectroscopy techniques (DQC, RIDME, SIFTER).
-The main homepage for Julia can be found at www.deeranalysis.org.
+The main homepage can be found at www.deeranalysis.org.
 This is the GitHub repository of the DeerAnalysis2 source code, including instructions for compiling and installing DeerAnalysis.

 It consists of a collection of functions (the API) that provides a series of functions that perform single processing or fitting tasks.
 They can be combined in scripts to generate custom analysis workflows.